nathanqueija/myjourneytorust/README.md

 My plan is to go chapter by chapter and code while I learn.
 I'll be summarizing and commenting on the chapters as I go to practice and have a more active learning journey rather than just reading and creating some variables.
 Whenever it is possible I'll be comparing some stuff with Javascript's ecosystem in a tentative of bridging the gap between Rust and my universe.
 I hope that can help you too.
 Summary and general comments regarding concepts I struggled to understand will be in a readme file.
 I'll try to provide additional links with sources that helped me to understand such concepts.
-I'll also add comments in the code.
+I'll also add a lot of comments in the code.
+Please, check them.
-Please, feel free to contribute and add your impressions.
+Feel free to contribute and add your impressions.

 Thanks for reading this book and let's learn!